About This Event

 DJ Dhundee, turntables/Samples: As a DJ, Dhundee serves up the sounds with his signature genre-bending style.
 He knows how to move a crowd.
 He has appeared in Berlin, Munich, Singapore, Cabo St Lucas Mexico, St. Thomas, San Francisco, Philly, Miami, Chicago, LA London and has played in New York’s most celebrated clubs and venues.
 He has shared the decks & stage with many talented artists, has played many special and private events for clients and celebrities both national and international.

 Director/arranger/keyboardist Brittany Anjou is a pianist, vibraphonist, improviser, and composer based in NYC.
 Her debut EP, Brittany Larson Suck My Face, premiered her lo-fi vibraphone sound in 2005.
 She currently composes, arranges and leads the Brittany Anjou Trio, as well as Brittany Anjou’s BEWAA (chamber jazz inspired by Ghanaian xylophone).
 In 2013, she founded the Larceny Chamber Orchestra for modern and experimental music.
 She co-leads vocals with Dot Wiggin of the Shaggs in Dot’s 40 year comeback solo album of 2013, Ready!
 Get!
 Go!
 She has worked as a session musician, performer, or copyist with many artists including The Shaggs, the Dot Wiggin Band, Elysian Fields, Monocle, Friendly Bears, Hazel-Rah, Sondre Lerche, Bernard Woma, Briggan Krauss, the Micro Titans, Stick Against Stone Orchestra, Mara Rosenbloom, Darius Jones, Joe McGinty, David Wolfert, and many others.
 Concert inspiration: Brittany fell head over heels for Portishead when she first heard “All Mine” on the radio station (107.7FM The End, of Seattle) on an overcast October in 1997.
 She has obsessed over every album since.

 The L.A.R.C.E.N.Y.
 Chamber Orchestra, founded in 2013, performs MD Brittany Anjou’s compositions and arrangements as well as classic jazz and contemporary music.
-The LCO is conducted by MSM graduate, Maestro Brady Hearn.
-Consisting of a group of heavily active NYC musicians, composers, engineers and producers, their collective musical mission statement is committing LARCENY to arts & music: Lethal Activist Revitalization & Creativity Enaction in New York.
+The LCO is conducted by MSM conductor Brady Hearn.
+Consisting of heavily active NYC musicians, composers, engineers and producers, their collective musical mission statement is committing L.A.R.C.E.N.Y.: Lethal Activist Revitalization & Creativity Enaction in New York.
 LCO members have worked with artists such as Karl Berger, the Books, Zammuto, Elysian Fields, Me’Shell N’degeocello, and The Machine.